MooersLab/latex-emacs/README.md

 According to the [Lindy effect](https://wiki2.org/en/Lindy_Effect), it should be available for another 45 years.

-## Why not Overleaf
+## Why not Overleaf?

 Overleaf is a web-based LaTeX editor.
 Overleaf is excellent for maintaining multiple writing projects and strongly supports collaborative editing.
-I find the Overleaf GUI to be intuitive and has good support for debugging.
+I find the Overleaf GUI intuitive and has good support for debugging.
+The GUI provides helpful tools for generating the code for tables of various sizes and for selecting images to be inserted into figure environments.
+It provides an outside view of the document.
+I use this feature to generate outline views of the slide shows I am developing in Beamer.
+I use this outline view to navigate to specific slides and to rearrange slides while editing the beamer file.
-Overleaf also has an extensive collection of attractive documentation about LaTeX that is a nice supplement to TeX StackExchange.
+Overleaf also has an extensive collection of attractive documentation about LaTeX, a nice supplement to TeX StackExchange.

 I have over 600s writing projects on Overleaf.
 These projects include grant applications, manuscripts, slideshows, and posters.
 I often use an old project as a template to make a new project.
 This saves a lot of time.

-I use it multiple times a day every day because I store my daily writing in a book document that serves as my digital laboratory notebook.
+I use it multiple times daily because I store my daily writing in a book document that serves as my digital laboratory notebook.
-I speed up navigation to active project by storing the URLs to these projects on a private homepage (index.
-HTML).
+I speed up navigation to active projects by storing their URLs on a private homepage (index.html).

 I have subscribed to the Pro license for several years and have used Overleaf for six years.
 I recommend the free account to anyone trying to master LaTeX.
-I recommend the Pro license for anyone doing collaborative writing.
+I recommend the Pro license for anyone doing collaborative writing or managing dozens to 100s of projects.
-The Pro license enables you to easily make copies of your writing projects on your computer using Git.
+The Pro license enables you to use Git to make copies of your writing projects on your computer using Git.

+The reasons not to use Overleaf include the following:

+- pricey annual subscription
+- lack of full support for Emacs key bindings
+- lack of a system for storing snippets of LaTeX boilerplate
+- time spent in Overleaf is not time spent in Emacs (but see work around solution below via GhostText)

 #### GhostText and Overleaf
-Overleaf does support Emacs keybindings.
+Overleaf does support a small subset of Emacs keybindings.
 Even better, if you select the legacy mode on Overleaf, you can send the text area to Emacs for editing via the GhostText plugin for your browser and the atomic-chrome package for Emacs.
 You can use snippets on the Emacs side of the websocket, and they will appear immediately on the Overleaf side.
 My configuration for atomic-chrome is below: